 One simple kitchen project that can be a thoughtful gift for the bakers and cooks in your life is homemade vanilla extract.

 First, gifting little bottles or Mason jars with ribbon on them is just darn cute.
 Second, pure vanilla extract (not the chemically imitation stuff) is expensive.
 Third, it's actually super easy for even the non-chefs among us to put together.

-Purchase vanilla beans whole in the bulk food aisle of a grocery store or order them online.
+Purchase vanilla beans whole in the bulk food aisle of a grocery store, like Staff of Life or Whole Foods, or order them online.
 Vanilla Saffron Imports, a San Francisco-based company, has several varieties of beans available on its website.
 Although the beans can be pricey, there are good deals to be found and tricks, such as ordering "chef quality beans."
 These beans aren't as pretty and plump, but do the job when drowned in liquor.

 You also need the booze.
 Probably a lot of booze.

 There are a few lines of thinking when it comes to which alcohol to steep the beans in.
 Vodka gives the most pure extract.
 Bourbon can be very flavorful (so much so you may just want to pour the vanilla extract over some ice cubes and sip it).
 Rum also works for vanilla extracting.